TeamNintenMod/Ruby/README.md

 # miiverseThing

-this is my teeny tiny attempt to make a free, and open source miiverse, fully coded in node and ejs

-fishcord
+This is an attempt to create a semi miiverse social media platform.
+(Hopefully, it can run on a wii u!)